EA Renewal Dates

 You can fill out the form and pay online by credit card.

 Does FunCPE report the CPE hours earned by each Enrolled Agent to the IRS?

 Yes, beginning in mid 2012 CPE sponsors started reporting CPE hours by PTIN to the IRS.
 You can login to your IRS PTIN account to review CPE hours that have been reported for your PTIN.
 Use the dropdown menu in your PTIN account to see prior years of CPE.

 We also retain a record of all of your course completions indefinitely.
 You can reprint a certificate of completion at any time, even after your course expires.

 Will I need to mail in my certificates of completion with my license renewal?

-No, you do not include copies of your certificates with your renewal, you simply report the CPE hours earned per year.
+No, you do not include copies of your certificates with your renewal, you simply self-report the CPE hours earned per year on the renewal Form 8554.
 You should retain copies of your certificates in your files in case you are selected for a random CPE audit.

 The IRS requires you to retain copies of certificates for four years from date of renewal.
 This means that some certificates from the beginning of your renewal period could be up to seven years old.